vivek92-tech/Sangeet-A-React-web-app-with-Spotifi-API-interaction/README.md

  5. Now save your Client ID into src/util/Spotify.js file on the top `clientId` variable.
  6. On the same location, second line from the top, copy `redirectUri` value and save it to your Spotify-account's-app's-edit-setting's-Redirect URIs value, that you have created earlier on step 4.
- 7. Now run `npm run start` and open `http://localhost:3000//callback/`
+ 7. Now run `npm run start` and open `http://localhost:3000//callback/` The page will reload if you make edits.